neapsix/neapsix.github.io/content/posts/2021/20211121_Best_Backup_Client_III/index.md

 Restic seems to use system resources in a more predictable way than the other applications.
 It uses a moderate amount of CPU and grabs a block of memory that stays consistent for the whole time it takes to run.

-I don't see this result as a drawback for restic, especially because it has tuneable options for IO and CPU priority.
+I don't see this result as a drawback for restic, especially because it has tuneable options for I/O and CPU priority.
 However, it's worth noting that the out-of-the-box configuration might not be what people expect if they're used to other applications.

 The CPU result for restic also differs from [Gilbert Chen's benchmarks](https://github.com/gilbertchen/benchmarking), so maybe the restic developers changed the CPU handling based on his comments.
 Either way, I don't fully agree with Chen's reasoning for preferring lower CPU—I think it depends—and it's worth noting that Chen's product stands to benefit if restic seems clunky.

 ### Conclusion

 You can implement a successful cloud backup strategy using any of these applications.
-Both Duplicity and restic have features that appeal to me: I like that Duplicity uses GPG for encryption, and I like that restic doesn't require periodic full backups.
+Both Duplicity and restic have features that appeal to me.
+I like that Duplicity uses GPG for encryption, and I like that restic doesn't require periodic full backups.
 I'd like to try one or both of them on my production dataset.

 One recommendation I can give: I found it very useful and interesting to do hands-on testing before trusting an application with my important data.
 If you found these articles helpful and want to recreate my tests, check out my GitHub repo here: [neapsix/cloudbackup-benchmarks](https://github.com/neapsix/cloudbackup-benchmarks).